New York / Rockland County

 What is the weather like in Tallman, NY year-round?

-Residents of Tallman enjoy a classic four-season climate, with warm summers reaching average highs of 84°F and cold winters dipping to 22°F. The area receives about 49 inches of rainfall annually and enjoys sunshine on 53% of days.
-This weather supports a variety of outdoor activities year-round.
+Tallman experiences four distinct seasons, with warm summers reaching highs of 84°F and cold winters dipping to 22°F. The area receives about 49 inches of rainfall annually and enjoys sunshine on 53% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter